-The hard truth about climate change: the devil’s in the details
+The hard truth about climate change: The devil’s in the details

 These energy costs may be accounted for on the balance sheets of manufacturers and transporters, but they become invisible when they are passed along to consumers.
 As a result, we have no idea what energy really costs when we fill our gas tank or pay the monthly utility bill, let alone when we buy a hamburger.
 Imagine a world in which restaurants disclosed carbon emissions just as some menus list calories.

 Of course, consumer behavior is just one facet of the climate problem.
 The more powerful lever exists on the investment side, where venture capitalists and portfolio managers steer trillions of dollars in economic activity.
-There has been some progress in this realm, as more and more funds consider Environmental, Social and Governance (ESG) factors in their screening criteria.
+There has been some progress in this realm, as more and more funds consider Environmental, Social, and Governance (ESG) factors in their screening criteria.
 But ESG is of limited utility without a rigorous methodology for tracking energy flows across supply chains, from individual components through finished products.

 A more promising framework, called Life Cycle Analysis (LCA), provides a more comprehensive accounting of the full end-to-end resource consumption involved in the production and delivery of goods and services.
 Talk of the “circular economy” is gaining ground in boardrooms and communities, and its achievement rests on the principles of LCA.
-Neither trillion dollar asset managers seeking ESG-rated investments nor cities pursuing a more circular economy are immune from the full accounting of sustainability.
+Neither trillion-dollar asset managers seeking ESG-rated investments nor cities pursuing a more circular economy are immune from the full accounting of sustainability.
 We can no longer isolate “energy companies”—we are all energy companies now.

 Michael Ferrari is managing partner at Atlas Research Innovations and a senior fellow at the Wharton School.
 Parag Khanna is founder and managing partner of FutureMap and author of numerous books, including Connectography.